 - “I learned something new and useful.” (++)

 - “The argumentation or thought process here improved the way I think.” (++)

 - “This contains many factual errors or a lot of bad reasoning.” (--)

 Let other users know more about you.
 To edit your user profile, click your username in the upper right and select “Profile.”

 It’s fine to make a pseudonymous account in order to express views you wish to keep anonymous.
 It’s not acceptable to vote multiple times on the same material, to use multiple accounts to express the same opinion multiple times, or to impersonate other people.

-Currently (as of August 2018), moderators are Denise Melchin, Howie Lempel, Max Dalton, and Julia Wise, using the email address firstname.lastname@example.org.
+Currently (as of November 2018), moderators are Denise Melchin, Howie Lempel, Max Dalton, and Julia Wise, and the moderation team uses thee email address firstname.lastname@example.org.
 Please feel free to contact us with questions or feedback.

 Moderators can access

 - The IP address a post/comment came from